learning-unlimited/ESP-Website/docs/admin/releases/16/README.rst

 - When a program name is changed, the account name for that program is similarly changed
 - Errors in the new program and program settings forms are now shown as form errors instead of as a Whoops page
 - Fixed widths of the URL and email redirect tables
+- The Line Items module is now included when charging for extra items

 Onsite
 ~~~~~~